wenhaocs/nebula-community/GSoC-Ideas-2022.md

 ## Idea: Graph workload analysis and replay

 This project aims to analyze real life property graph workload to understand the pattern of graph queries.
-Based on the trace, create high performant graph database benchmark or trace.
+Based on the trace, create high performant graph database benchmark or trace replayer.
 Create multiple workload scenarios to mimic real life graph DB workload.

 The expected outcomes of the project:
 - Report of real life graph workload analysis
-- Real life graph trace benchmark
+- Real life graph benchmark
 - Enrich benchmark scenarios

 Skills required: